GED Eligibility and Passing Score

 The GED Testing Service

 The website for the GED Testing Service, GED.com, is a good starting point for anyone searching for GED study guides.
-The site offers sample questions and tests, and an official practice test, GED Ready, that evaluates your scores and tells you whether you are prepared for the tests or whether you should spend more time reviewing different subjects.
-The site also has a catalog of GED study resources such as workbooks and online prep courses and programs.
+The site offers sample questions, tests, and an official practice test, GED Ready, that evaluates your scores and tells you whether you are prepared for the tests or whether you should spend more time reviewing different subjects.
+The site also has a catalog of GED study resources, such as workbooks and online prep courses and programs.
 The GED has been revised and updated, and the latest version, GED 2014, has some significant differences from earlier versions of the tests.
 The study materials available through GED.com are aligned to the 2014 test.

 Online GED Prep Courses

-Several GED prep courses are also available on the Internet.
+Several GED prep courses are available on the Internet.
 These courses typically require you to enroll for several months or a full year and provide access to different kinds of GED study guides.

 Kentucky Educational Television's Fast Forward program offers a full course that covers all four GED subjects and individual courses in GED math, language arts, social studies and science.
 Fast Forward evaluates your skill level and helps you create a personal study plan.
 The program offers instructional videos, interactive lessons and animation, sample questions, testing advice and access to the official GED Ready practice test.
 You can learn more about the program at www.ketfastforward.org.

-DCS GED Prep Online also offers a inactive lessons, sample questions and graded practice tests that you can use to prepare at your own pace.
+DCS GED Prep Online also offers inactive lessons, sample questions and graded practice tests that you can use to prepare at your own pace.
 This program also offers access to teachers who can answer any questions through email.
-DCS provides four months of unlimited access to their GED study guides and you can extend your membership in the program on a month-by-month basis.
+DCS provides four months of unlimited access to their GED study guides, and you can extend your membership in the program on a month-by-month basis.
 You can check out the DCS program at www.gedonline.org.

 Several websites offer access to free GED practice tests and follow-up lessons to help you study.
 The following sites provide free resources and study guides for the 2014 version of the GED: